Chart Color Schemes

 Analysis of health metrics shows strong performance throughout Cairns City with very low prevalence of common health conditions across all age groups.

 The rate of private health cover is approximately 52% of the total population (~7,215 people), leading that of the average SA2 area.
 The most common medical conditions in the area are mental health issues and arthritis, impacting 7.9 and 5.8% of residents respectively.
-A total of 74.7% of residents declared themselves completely clear of medical ailments compared to 71.7% across Rest of Qld.
-As of 2016, the area has 14.1% of residents aged 65 and over (1,954 people), which is lower than the 15.7% in Rest of Qld.
+A total of 74.7% of residents declare themselves completely clear of medical ailments, compared to 71.7% across Rest of Qld.
+As of 2021, the area has 14.1% of residents aged 65 and over (1,954 people), which is lower than the 15.7% in Rest of Qld.
 Health outcomes among seniors are particularly strong, performing even better than the general population in health metrics.

 Frequently Asked Questions - Health